Minimize ordering effort in vehicle production

 The runtime was shortened primarily by the familiar interfaces of curecomp, another Linz-based provider, which allowed DIG to quickly dock the solution onto the existing structure: This is because the orders are transmitted from the catalog platform directly to the clevercure eProcurement system.
 Here, an order number is assigned from a defined number range and the order is sent on to the Rosenbauer ERP system.

-Release responsibilities transferred from ERP system
+Release responsibilities transferred from ERP

 "At Rosenbauer, we have clear Group specifications for the release of orders, which are mapped in our MAGIC ERP system - a proprietary development," says Raab, explaining the origin of the release responsibilities in terms of cost centers and value limits.
 These are regularly reconciled by DIG eProcurement via the interface, so that any personnel changes are made in MAGIC as usual and no maintenance work is required in the catalog itself.
 The responsibility of the respective purchaser, on the other hand, is determined by the supplier: "At Rosenbauer, these are assigned on a fixed basis.
 For approval, you then simply receive an e-mail with a link to more detailed information - the person responsible can either approve or reject the request simply by clicking on it."

-High acceptance by users
+High user acceptance

 "Since January 2020, the catalog system has been used in live operation at the Rosenbauer site in Leonding," reports Raab, who is satisfied: "Of 1,500 employees with access to the system, 200 have placed around 400 orders - in view of the limited range of goods on offer during the test, the success to date has surprised us."
 Three suppliers are currently available with small IT and electronics materials as well as office supplies - the connection of two further suppliers and an increase in the range is planned in the short term.
-Raab is particularly pleased with the high level of acceptance by employees: "We deliberately equipped the system so that basically everyone gets single sign-on access via our Active Directory; the catalog itself only controls which employee is allowed to see which catalog depending on their location.
+Raab is particularly pleased with the high level of acceptance among employees: "We deliberately equipped the system so that basically everyone has single sign-on access via our Active Directory; the catalog itself only controls which employee is allowed to see which catalog depending on their location.
 The decision on the specific order requested is always made by the cost center manager."

 Further development in the coming years